bada-bing/knowledge-base/tools/code/README.md

 - Workspace specific files are in .vscode.
 For example, tasks.json for the Task Runner and launch.json for the debugger.
 - VS Codelens - They're interactions that allow context aware actions for portions of your code base.

+- ⬇ Both VS Code and Chrome DEV Tools have **Logpoints** (apart from Breakpoints and Conditional Breakpoints)
+  - they behave like `console.log`, but they belong to the Editor itself and are never inserted into the source code.
+  - they do NOT work if there is a syntax error, and therefore are NOT that useful.

-### Moving and Line Management
+## Navigation Moving and Line Management
 You don't need to highlight a WHOLE line in VS Code to cut it (or copy it)
 - it is enough to press `Ctrl + C` (or `Ctrl + X`)
 - It works the same way in **IntelliJ**

-## VS Code Navigation
-multiple cursors CTRL + D
-- if you want to skip one occurence CTRL + K

-Search
+## Search
-- you can also use regex to search
+- ⭐ use regex to search
-- when it finds multiple matches you can use ALT + ENTER to select all occurences
+  - use `ALT + ENTER` to select all occurences

-"@" opens symbol browser
+- `@` opens symbol browser
-"@:" groups symbols into related segments (e.g., classes, methods, functions) "#" - cross-search (across different files)
+- `@:` groups symbols into related segments (e.g., classes, methods, functions)
+- `#` cross-search (across different files)

 ## Go To
 - hold CTRL and when you click on something it will lead you to where it is defined